akka/akka/akka-docs/rst/java/untyped-actors.rst

 implementation of :meth:`preRestart` will call ``unstashAll()``, which is usually the desired behavior.

+.. _killing-actors-java:

 Killing an Actor
 ================

 You can kill an actor by sending a ``Kill`` message.
-This will restart the actor through regular supervisor semantics.
+This will cause the actor to throw a :class:`ActorKilledException`, triggering a failure.
+The actor will suspend operation and its supervisor will be asked how to handle the failure, which may mean resuming the actor, restarting it or terminating it completely.
+See :ref:`supervision-directives` for more information.

-Use it like this:
+Use ``Kill`` like this:

 .. includecode:: code/docs/actor/UntypedActorDocTestBase.java
    :include: import-actors